askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Al E, 4/16/2007

 The scale consists of calcium carbonate, in virtually all cases.
 A self cleaning unit should help avoid the problem.
 Otherwise, the cell needs to be cleaned, according to the manufacturers, instructions.
-Using a product such as the AquaPill Salt Cell Cleaner can help avoid and control the buildup.
-For more information go to: www.smartpool.com I hope that this information proves useful.
+Using a mildly acidic Cleaner or vinegar can help avoid and control the buildup.
+I hope that this information proves useful.

 Sincerely.
 Alan Schuster, 4/16/2007